-You have used some or all of the six tools to generate dozens of ideas, which will be very useful as you decide the best ones to use moving forward.
-Before doing this, however, you need to craft your vision statement.
+You have used some or all of the six tools to generate dozens of strategy ideas, which will be very useful as you decide the best ones to use moving forward.
+Before doing this, however, you need to construct your vision statement.
 The vision statement is a "guidepost showing the way."
 It doesn't have to be lengthy or particularly descriptive.
 Recall Henry Mintzberg's advice, "vision - expressed even in imagery, or metaphorically - may prove a greater incentive to action than a plan that is formally detailed, simply because it may be more attractive and less constraining."
 Sustainable strategy splits the vision into three elements:

 - 1. The vision statement that is a clear picture of the future and is typically idealistic in texture.
-Usually the vision is to be achieved in three years give or take. - 2.
+The vision statement usually has a three to five year timeframe give or take. - 2.
 The vision strategies bring the picture to life and are typically pragmatic.
-They are set to be achieved in a shorter term of one to two years give or take.

-3. The vision goals that directly relate to each strategy and are how you will achieve that strategy.
-Goals are normally set to be achieved in no more than a year.
+Vision strategies usually have a shorter timeframe of one to two years. - 3.
+The vision goals for each strategy have a timeframe of no more than a year.
+These goals become part of the operating plan.

-In sum, the vision statement tells you what direction you're heading in; the vision strategies provide the specific directions, and the vision goals tell how you will achieve the strategies.
+In sum, the vision statement tells you what direction you're heading in; the vision strategies provide specific directions, and the vision goals tell how you will make progress towards achieving the strategies in the shorter term.

 Like it or not, making a vision statement requires that you "see and feel... it requires a mental capacity for synthesis."
 It is not so much a deductive process as it is an art.
 Sometimes you will find the vision statement in just one idea out of the dozens you generated.
 Sometimes you will step back and see a theme emerge from all of the ideas - the "shared picture of the future."
+285